rkhullar/example-webapp/docs/tutorial/part-2-project-setup-and-local-development.md

 - https://gist.github.com/rkhullar/5f47b00b9d90edc3ae81702246d93dc7?file=local-dev.env.dist

 Now when you start the local fastapi server and head over to `http://localhost:8000/docs` you should see an OpenAPI page with one hello world route, and you should be able to try it out and get a successful response.
+There should also be an `Authorize` button on the page.
+Since we've already included the `swagger_ui` settings in the factory function, you don't need to enter any config when you authorize.
+There's no client secret because we created the client in okta as Single Page App (SPA), which uses Proof Key for Code Exchange (PKCE).
+So the auth flow from the docs should take your okta hosted login, and after you authenticate there, it should redirect you back to the docs to complete the flow.

 ### Okta Integration
 Next we need to protect the backend endpoints by requiring user authentication.
 We could use the `OAuth2AuthorizationCodeBearer`